wdporter/acim/text/4-the-illusions-of-the-ego/vii-creation-and-communication.md

 Existence is specific in how it communicates.
 Being is in communication with everything that is real.
 Do not limit your state of communication.
 You know your own reality when you communicate with all of reality.

 #### commentary

 :::tip
 (1–4, 6–8) …when the mind appeared to separate from its Source, thereby becoming split, the ego was born.
 Consequently we now speak of two minds: Mind — one with God; and mind — split off from Him.
-This split-off mind is what eventually emerges as the full-blown ego, the separated, illusory and ‘sinful’ illusory self. *A Course in Miracles* in fact distinguishes between *being*, which refers only to spirit, the abstract Mind of God or Christ which is the only reality, and *existence*, wihch is the realm of the separated or specific mind, the illusory state of non-being. c/f [5:1,7](#p5), [T-6.IV.7:4](/text/6-the-lessons-of-love/iv-the-only-answer#p7) (Wapnick, LDNC, p.494; AAC, p.145) (but note there are numerous parts of the text that speak of God as Creator and we, with our brothers, are his creations –Ed.)
+This split-off mind is what eventually emerges as the full-blown ego, the separated, illusory and ‘sinful’ illusory self. *A Course in Miracles* in fact distinguishes between *being*, which refers only to spirit, the abstract Mind of God or Christ which is the only reality, and *existence*, wihch is the realm of the separated or specific mind, the illusory state of non-being. c/f [5:1,7](#p5), [T-6.IV.7:4](/text/6-the-lessons-of-love/iv-the-only-answer#p7) (Wapnick, LDNC, p.494; AAC, p.145) (But note there are numerous parts of the text that speak of God as Creator and we, with our brothers, are his creations –Ed.)
 :::

 ## T-4.VII.5